M0NsTeRRR/homelabv3-infra/docs/guide/packer/index.md

 Configuration is stored in `packer` folder.

-Some variables are hardcoded in the bash script, this script will be replaced by a python script in near future.
 Packer use 8888/tcp port for this HTTP server.

 `PROXMOX_PASSWORD` represents the proxmox password used for HTTP API